-Nowadays a lot of open framework or special purpose libraries which could be used to develop a model.
+Nowadays a lot of open frameworks or special purpose libraries are available which could be used to develop a model.
 Users can use these to perform mathematical computations and see data flow graphs.
-These libraries can handle everything from pattern recognition, image and video processing can run over wide range of hardware.
+These libraries can handle everything from pattern recognition, image and video processing and can be run over a wide range of hardware.
 These libraries could help in

 - Computer Vision

-Several algorithms which are used in Machine Learning includes:
+Several algorithms which are used in Machine Learning include:

 Random Forest is one of the popular machine learning algorithm Ensemble Methods.
 It uses a combination of several decision trees as a base and aggregates the result.
 These several decision trees use one or more distinct factors to predict the output.